Sadat X: Career

+In 1999, he collaborated with Chicago-based rapper Common along with Talib Kweli on a Hi-Tek track-produced song called "One-Nine-Nine-Nine".

+On October 3, 2006, Female Fun Music released Sadat's third album, Black October.
 On March 23, 2010, Sadat X released Wild Cowboys II, the sequel to his 1996 solo debut Wild Cowboys, on Fat Beats Records.
 The album featured guest appearances from Ill Bill, Kurupt, A.G., Brand Nubian, Rhymefest and others, with production from Pete Rock, Diamond D, Buckwild, Sir Jinx, Will Tell and Dub Sonata.
 On February 23, 2010, he released an EP, containing five songs from the album and complementary instrumentals.
 The first single from the album was "Turn It Up" which features and is produced by, Pete Rock.
 In 2015, Sadat appeared in Mya Baker's documentary film Afraid of Dark which examined the experiences of Black men in America.
+In 2022, Sadat released his 12th studio album, Science of Life.

+Other work

 In 2009, Sadat X and music producer Will Tell developed a wine-tasting web series entitled True Wine Connoisseurs.
 The wine show with a hip hop twist is now in its 5th season.
+The series was shown on a YouTube channel directed and produced by Tom Calabraro.

+Legal issues

 On December 22, 2005, Sadat was arrested in Harlem and charged with criminal possession of a weapon, reckless endangerment and resisting arrest.
-On October 3, 2006, Female Fun Music released Sadat's third album, Black October.